 10 Best Emily Blunt Movies You Must See

 Emily Blunt’s name in contemporary actresses probably stands somewhere after stalwarts like Streep and Davis.
 Even though devoid of Academy nominations, her enchanting performances have etched her name in the fraternity as one to look out for.
 Delivering inspired performances, each distinct from the other with a heightened sense of class, Blunt’s movies have been a success at both commercial and critical levels of introspection.
-The English beauty has taken on the challenge of trying different accents and ethnicities, and has come out with flying colours.
+The English beauty has taken on the challenge of trying different accents and ethnicities and has come out with flying colors.

 10. Gideon’s Daughter (2006)